 Most files and data are unclassified.
 Files and data in certain cases have Top Secret classification, but the rules concerning their maintenance and disclosure are determined by the agency that has given the information the security classification of Top Secret.

-The central database for DOL/GOVT-1 is located at the DOL National office and the offices of OWCP’s contractor.
+The central database for DOL/GOVT-1 is located at the DOL National office and the offices of OWCP's contractor.
 Paper claim files are located at the various OWCP district offices; claim files of employees of the Central Intelligence Agency are located at that agency.
-Records from this system of records may be temporarily located in the offices of health care providers and other individuals or entities with whom the Department contracts for services such as examination or evaluation of claimants.
-Copies of claim forms and other documents arising out of a job-related injury that resulted in the filing of a claim under the Federal Employees’ Compensation Act (FECA) may also be maintained by the employing agency (and where the forms were transmitted to OWCP electronically, the original forms are maintained by the employing agency).
-In addition, records relating to third-party claims of FECA beneficiaries are maintained in the Division of Federal Employees’ and Energy Workers’ Compensation, Office of the Solicitor, United States Department of Labor, 200 Constitution Avenue, N.W., Washington, D.C.
-20210, in the offices of the Regional and Associate Regional Solicitors, and in various offices of the United States Postal Service, which undertakes various duties relating to third party claims pursuant to an agreement with OWCP.
+Copies of claim forms and other documents arising out of a job-related injury that resulted in the filing of a claim under the Federal Employees' Compensation Act (FECA) may also be maintained by the employing agency (and where the forms were transmitted to OWCP electronically, the original forms are maintained by the employing agency).
+In addition, records relating to third-party claims of FECA beneficiaries are maintained in the Division of Federal Employees' and Energy Workers' Compensation, Office of the Solicitor, United States Department of Labor, 200 Constitution Avenue NW, Washington, DC 20210.

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: